Participation

 Active researchers (performing part of the work plan) benefit from meetings and professional exchange during the term of the Task.
 Countries participating in the Task benefit from the information developed by the Task.
 The value of the research performed is many times the cost of the country participation fee or the labor contributed to carrying out the work plan.

-For more information, contact the Operating Agents, Raul Prieto and Charlotte Bay Hasager or the IEA Wind Secretariat.
+For more information, contact the Operating Agent Charlotte Bay Hasager or the IEA Wind Secretariat.

 Governance

-The Task work is coordinated by Operating Agents (OAs) from organizations VTT and DTU represented respectively by Raúl Prieto and Charlotte Bay Hasager.
+The Task work is coordinated by Operating Agent (OA) from organization DTU represented by Charlotte Bay Hasager.

 The work plan is be submitted for approval by the Executive Committee, with annual status updates.
-OAs report annually to IEA Wind Executive Committee.
+OA report annually to IEA Wind Executive Committee.

 Work Package Leaders and Co-Leaders coordinate the technical content within their work packages.